vernak2539/babble.byvernacchia/_posts/2014-02-15-gruntjs-at-exacttarget.markdown

 Delivering an app (front-end) can be hard.
 There are a lot of things to take into account.
 Should I lint my files?
 Do I need unit tests?
 How do I deliver the most optimized content to the user?
 Usually people have to do all these steps manually, cutting productivity.
 But not anymore!!

-Welcome [GruntJS][17] to the playground; a task runner created to solve this automation problem.
+Welcome [GruntJS][17] to the playground; a task runner created to solve this repetitive problem.
 Why a task runner you might ask?

 > In one word: automation.
 The less work you have to do when performing repetitive tasks like minification, compilation, unit testing, linting, etc, the easier your job becomes.
 After you've configured it, a task runner can do most of that mundane work for you—and your team—with basically zero effort.
 > <small class="pull-right"><cite>GruntJS.com</cite></small>